Home » Sweet Cravings » No Eggs, No Fuss: Perfect Peanut Butter Cookies in 3 Steps

 Ingredients & Substitutions

-For the base, all purpose flour is the most reliable choice, offering the structure and firming needed for the dough.
-If you want to go gluten-free, gluten-free flour or almond flour can be substituted, although I haven’t tested these myself.
-You won’t need much else—just a bit of baking soda, baking powder, and salt to help the cookies rise and fluff.
-The moisture from milk (dairy or nondairy) and vegan butter helps bind the ingredients, making a soft, smooth batter.
-Optional mix-ins like chocolate chips, nuts, or shredded coconut can take your cookies to the next level.
-Be sure to let the dough rest at room temperature for optimal texture.
+For the base, all purpose flour is the most reliable choice for structure and firming.
+You can swap in gluten-free flour or almond flour for a gluten-free version, though I haven’t tested these myself.
+A little baking soda, baking powder, and salt helps the cookies rise and fluff, while milk (dairy or nondairy) and vegan butter add moisture and bind the ingredients into a soft, smooth batter.
+I also love that chocolate chips, nuts, or shredded coconut can take them to the next level—just let the dough rest at room temperature for the best texture.

 Step-by-Step Instructions

 Making peanut butter cookies no eggs is a simple and rewarding process.
-To start, gather your ingredients—you’ll need peanut butter, sugar, and all purpose flour, along with a few other basics.
-Begin by using a whisk or spatula to combine the creamy peanut butter, sugar, and a bit of water in a large bowl.
-No need for a stand mixer; just mix until the mixture becomes thick and smooth.
-If you want the peanut butter to slide out of the measuring cup easily, try greasing it with a little oil beforehand!
+I love that you only need peanut butter, sugar, and all purpose flour with a few other basics.
+Just use a whisk or spatula to mix creamy peanut butter, sugar, and a bit of water in a large bowl until thick and smooth.

-Next, add the dry ingredients to the bowl, starting with all purpose flour.
-As you mix everything together, make sure to scrape the sides of the bowl to incorporate all the ingredients.
-This is where the magic happens, as the peanut butter mixture starts to thicken even more.
-Feel free to add optional chocolate chips or any other mix-ins you love for extra flavor.
-Once everything is well combined, place the bowl in the fridge for about 15 minutes.
-If you prefer, you can store the dough for up to 72 hours in an airtight box or covered with plastic wrap.
+I love that this is where the peanut butter mixture starts to thicken even more.
+You can add optional chocolate chips or any favorite mix-ins for extra flavor.
+Once well combined, chill the dough in the fridge for about 15 minutes, or store it for up to 72 hours in an airtight box or covered with plastic wrap.

-Now comes the fun part—creating the classic criss-cross pattern on top of each cookie.
-Simply dip a fork in cooking oil or flour and gently press down on each ball to make the pattern.
-This step gives your cookies their signature look.
-Once done, pop the cookie sheet into the preheated oven and bake for about 10-12 minutes, or until the edges are a light golden brown.
-The center of the cookies may look a little doughy, but don’t worry, they’ll firm up once they cool.
+Now comes the fun part—making the classic criss-cross pattern on top of each cookie.
+I love that a fork dipped in cooking oil or flour gives them their signature look.
+Then just place the cookie sheet in the preheated oven and bake for about 10–12 minutes, until the edges are a light golden brown.
+The center may look a little doughy, but don’t worry—they’ll firm up once they cool.

-Once baked, remove the cookies from the oven and let them rest on the baking tray for at least 5 minutes.
-This will help them set and prevent them from being too soft.
-Transfer the cookies to a cooling rack to allow them to cool completely.
-The cookies should be fudgy right out of the oven, but will firm up as they cool.
-For a firmer cookie, simply let them cool for a little longer, or place them in the fridge for quicker results.
-In the end, you’ll have deliciously peanut buttery, eggless cookies with a perfect texture.
+Once baked, let the cookies rest on the baking tray for 5 minutes so they set and aren’t too soft.
+I love moving them to a cooling rack to cool completely—they’re fudgy right out of the oven but firm up as they cool.
+For a firmer cookie, chill them in the fridge.
+You’ll end up with deliciously peanut buttery, eggless cookies and the perfect texture.

 Fun Serving Suggestions

-When you’re craving a quick treat, peanut butter cookies are a go-to.
-These cookies are not only easy to make, but they are also delicious and adorable with their classic criss-cross pattern.
-One of the easiest peanut butter recipes out there, they’re eggless, making them a perfect choice for anyone with an egg allergy.
-Once you’ve baked your cookies, you can serve them up in so many fun ways.
-For a sweet twist, drizzle caramel sauce or chocolate sauce over them, and sprinkle a pinch of salt to enhance the nutty flavor.
-The combination of sweet and salty is always a hit.
+When you want a quick treat, peanut butter cookies are a go-to.
+I love that they’re easy to make, delicious, and adorable with a classic criss-cross pattern.
+As one of the easiest peanut butter recipes, they’re eggless and great for anyone with an egg allergy.
+For extra fun, add caramel sauce or chocolate sauce and a pinch of salt for that perfect sweet and salty, nutty flavor.

 Tips for the Best Eggless Peanut Butter Cookies Every Time